-AAFs are rent inflation factors.
-Two types of rent inflation factors are calculated for AAFs: Gross rent factors and shelter rent factors.
+Contract Rent AAFs are rent inflation factors.
+Two types of rent inflation factors are calculated for Contract Rent AAFs: Gross rent factors and shelter rent factors.
 The gross rent factor accounts for inflation in the cost of both the rent of the residence and the utilities used by the unit; the shelter rent factor accounts for the inflation in the rent of the residence, but does not include any change in the cost of utilities.
-The gross rent inflation factor is designated as "Highest Cost Utility Included" and the shelter rent inflation factor is designated as "Highest Cost Utility Excluded"
+The gross rent inflation factor is designated as "Highest Cost Utility Included" and the shelter rent inflation factor is designated as "Highest Cost Utility Excluded".

-AAFs are calculated using CPI data on "rent of primary residence" and "fuels and utilities".1 The CPI inflation index for rent of primary residence measures the inflation of all surveyed units regardless of whether utilities are included in the rent of the unit or not.
+Contract Rent AAFs are calculated using CPI data on "rent of primary residence" and "fuels and utilities".1 The CPI inflation index for rent of primary residence measures the inflation of all surveyed units regardless of whether utilities are included in the rent of the unit or not.
 In other words, it measures the inflation of the "contract rent" which includes units with all utilities included in the rent, units with some utilities included in the rent and units with no utilities included in the rent.
 In producing a gross rent inflation factor and a shelter rent inflation factor, HUD decomposes the contract rent CPI inflation factor into parts to represent the gross rent change and the shelter rent change.
-This is done by applying the percentage of renters who pay for heat (a proxy for the percentage of renters who pay shelter rent) from the Consumer Expenditure Survey (CEX) and American Community Survey (ACS) data on the ratio of utilities to rents.2
+This is done by applying the percentage of renters who pay for heat (a proxy for the percentage renters who pay shelter rent) from the Consumer Expenditure Survey (CEX) and American Community Survey (ACS) data on the ratio of utilities to rents.2

-Survey Data Used To Produce AAFs
+Survey Data Used to Produce Contract Rent AAFs

-In this publication, the rent and utility inflation factors for large metropolitan areas and Census regions are based on changes in the rent of primary residence and fuels and utilities CPI indices from 2006 to 2007.
-The CEX data used to decompose the contract rent inflation factor into gross rent and shelter rent inflation factors come from a special tabulation of 2006 CEX survey data produced for HUD for the purpose of computing AAFs.
-The utility-to-rent ratio used in the formula comes from 2006 ACS median rent and utility costs.
+In this publication, the rent and fuel and utilities inflation factors for large metropolitan areas and Census regions are based on changes in the rent of primary residence and fuels and utilities CPI indices from 2007 to 2008.
+The CEX data used to decompose the contract rent inflation factor into gross rent and shelter rent inflation factors come from a special tabulation of 2007 CEX survey data produced for HUD for the purpose of computing Contract Rent AAFs.
+The utility-to-rent ratio used to produce Contract Rent AAFs comes from 2007 ACS median rent and utility costs.